-CLASS KK - Vegetable Basket Maximum size 20" x 16", containing at least 5 different vegetables.
+CLASS KK - Vegetable Basket

+Maximum size 20" x 16", containing at least 5 different vegetables.
 Vegetables must be grown by exhibitor.
 Vegetables must not be cut.
 Exhibits will be judged on creativity, quality and beauty.

-- Lot: - 1.
-Fair theme 2.
-Other
+- Lot: Fair theme - 1.
+Other 2.